-Coming off I-75-85 to the Carter Center (and a few block up from Auburn Avenue) on Freedom Parkway is Homage to King, a sculpture by Barcelona artist Xavier Medina Campeny.
-The raised statue shows Dr. King with his arm outstretched, representing a welcome to the city.
+Coming off I-75-85 to the Carter Center (and a few blocks up from Auburn Avenue) on Freedom Parkway is Homage to King, a sculpture by Barcelona artist Xavier Medina Campeny.
+The raised statue shows Dr. King with his arm outstretched, welcoming visitors to the city.

 Location: Freedom Park Trail

 Krog Tunnel is Atlanta’s ever-changing canvas of street art where artists and enthusiasts can leave their mark, until it is covered over by the next artistic statement.
-The tunnel, which connects Inman Park, Cabbagetown neighborhoods and the Atlanta BeltLine trail, is a popular backdrop for photo shoots.
+The tunnel, which connects the Inman Park and Cabbagetown neighborhoods and the Atlanta BeltLine trail, is a popular backdrop for photo shoots.
 Can you find the Tiny Door?